Overcoming & Accepting Abandonment

 Well, I was going to say I’ve met a man who proved me wrong and I have but before I dive into that topic, I’d like to share the man who came into my life and made me believe in the power of prayer.
 He made me the happiest, most loved child.
 He raised me to know what an actual father is supposed to do for his children.
 My past has deeply hurt me.
 I hurt for what my mother had to go through.
 However, I had the most amazing life because of my stepfather and I was able to learn what an actual marriage is supposed to be.
 Well, not just a marriage but an exceptional marriage.
 A marriage made of love.
 I am strong because of my past but my past has taught me that ALL MEN are NOT bad!
 Yes, bad people exist, but being a scared little child who was afraid of being hurt and abandoned will not help you find love.

 Love, in my opinion, is being able to trust that person wholeheartedly, knowing they love you enough to work with you every single bad day.
 Good days are easy but the bad days are when you find out who truly loves you.
 Remember when I said I found someone earlier who proved me wrong?
 I found a partner that has given me hope and reassures me every single day that I am able to be loved and that I am deserving of his love.
 Want to know the kicker of it all?
 He thinks I am the most amazing woman on this planet.
 Crazy right!
-I couldn’t ask for a better partner to spend my life with.
-I hope you all find a man as patient, love and understanding.
 Don’t let your past define you, keep believing in your purpose and listen to your inner self.
 We are all worthy of receiving love.
 We are all worthy of giving love.
 I hope if you can relate to this that you are as thankful as I am.
 Seventeen years ago, God put the right father into my life.